Foster with Swiis

 As a Swiis foster carer, you will receive a combined allowance each week.
 This is split into two parts, one which covers the costs of caring for the children or young people and should be utilised for all their food, clothes, activities and other sundries, the other is a fee paid to the carers for the support they provide for the carer role.
 The fostering allowance should be allocated towards supporting the child or young person in placement, however, guidance in terms of how the allowance should be utilised is provided to you in writing at the commencement of the placement.
 The weekly allocation of the allowance is discretionary.

-Employed or Self-Employed?
+Employed or Self-Employed

 Foster carers are classed as self-employed and receive considerable tax relief on any income earned as a carer.
 Swiis further provides a number of other ad hoc payments to our carers to help towards the exceptional costs of looking after children.
 This may include support towards clothing, equipment and activities.
 All additional payments are made on a case by case basis and will be in addition to your weekly fee.
 All new carers taking their first placement will receive a start-up payment of £200 to help with the initial costs of fostering, such as equipment or essential sundries.
 Many other fostering organisations do not provide such enhanced benefits to its carers.